-A complaint is an allegation that a specific federal or state law or regulation has been violated, misapplied or misinterpreted by school district personnel.
+A complaint is a written allegation that there was a violation of a federal statute or regulation that applies to a program under ESSA.
 There are both formal and informal complaint procedures.

 A complaint under this procedure must be in writing and signed by the complainant.
-The written complaint must specify the details of the situation and must pertain to a law or regulation that is allegedly being violated, misapplied or misinterpreted.
+The written complaint must specify the details of the situation and must pertain to a law or regulation that applies to a program under ESSA and is allegedly being violated, misapplied or misinterpreted.